NithinMahesh1/DataStructuresNotes/README.md

 <br/>

 ## System Architecture and Design:

+Note: this section needs updating, when I wrote this I think the topics I had learned where either more business oriented or conceptual ways of creating more detail in a system you are designing.

+A much better approach to system design interviews are reading up on books like Alex Yu's System Design Interview [Link to File](System Design Books/Alex Yu - System Design Interview An Insiders Guide by Alex Yu z-liborg.pdf) or Grokking the Advanced System Design Interview [Link to File](System Design Books/Grokking the Advanced System Design Interview.pdf).
+More importantly delving into topics such as:
+* Back of the evenlope estimations
+* Common system architectures e.g. News Feeds, google drive, "design youtube", URL Shortenere etc
+* Also know uses for components such as load balancers, CDN's, Caching, DB master and slave replication, etc..

+### Anything from this point on may need to be edited or removed completely as I don't deem it necessary anymore to my studying - start

 One common approach for designing a larger enterprise web application is using an MVC, DDD (domain driven design) and a database-independent data layer:
 * Presentation Layer: Model - View - Controller (calls from the UI to the business logic layer should be placed inside the presentation controller)